An iPhone application to track and share your feelings.

 Not surprisingly, given the cultural discomfort with feelings in the U.S., many people have difficulty answering the question, “How do you feel?”.

-The objectives of the application are as follows.
+The objectives of the application were as follows.

 - Provide users a vocabulary with which to identify their emotions